karanjaE/todos_graphql-api/ARTICLE.md

 end
 ```

 Now we are ready to write our first query.
 When we ran `rails g graphql:install`, we only created a folder for types and mutations.
-This is because the assumption was that all our queries would reside in the `query_type.rb` file.
+This is because convention assumed that all our queries would reside in the `query_type.rb` file.
 Since this is not the case, we'll create a new directory in the graphql directory to store our queryTypes and a similarly named one in `spec/graphql` for the tests.

 ```bash
 mkdir app/graphql/query_types spec/graphql/query_types